The-Baltimore-Banner/dscr-loan-investigation/README.md

 ## How we identified the New York portfolio of properties

-After receiving a tip about foreclosures linked to two New York-based LLCs that had declared bankruptcy, we used records from those bankruptcies alongside land records, business filings and data from Open Corporates to compile a list of LLCs affiliated with Benjamin Eidlisz, Eluzer Gold and their associates.
+After receiving a tip about foreclosures linked to two New York-based LLCs that had declared bankruptcy, we used records from those bankruptcies alongside land records, business filings and data from OpenCorporates to compile a list of LLCs affiliated with Benjamin Eidlisz, Eluzer Gold and their associates.

-We filtered the [real property data publicly available on Open Baltimore](https://data.baltimorecity.gov/datasets/64110b108565433d8da40dd0e422064e_0/explore) to find all of the properties owned by any of these LLCs.
+We filtered the [real property data publicly available on Open Baltimore](https://data.baltimorecity.gov/datasets/64110b108565433d8da40dd0e422064e_0/explore) to find all the properties owned by any of these LLCs.

 ### How we counted DSCR Loans

-We started with every loan reported in publicly-available HMDA data for every year 2018 through 2024, narrowing down to our universe of loans by selecting only:
+We started with every loan reported in publicly available Home Mortgage Disclosure Act data for every year from 2018 through 2024, narrowing down to our universe of loans by selecting only:

--   "Originated" loans, or loans approved by the lender and accepted by the borrower.
+-   “Originated” loans, or loans approved by the lender and accepted by the borrower.

--   First liens: the lenders who own the loans in our universe will be the first to receive payment in the event of a default.
+-   First liens: The lenders who own the loans in our universe are the first to receive payment in the event of a default.

--   Loans secured by one-to-four unit rental properties
+-   Loans secured by one- to four-unit rental properties.

 -   Loans with a closed line of credit; that is, real estate loans that award borrowers a lump sum of money to be paid back in installments over a set period of time.

 Aided by mortgage originators and experts — particularly Vadim Elenev, associate professor at the Johns Hopkins Carey Business School — we developed criteria to identify DSCR loans within this universe.

-Our analysis selects only loans for which neither the debt-to-income ratio nor the personal income figures of the borrower were reported.
-This is the most important filter we implement, and we do so because lenders don't rely upon a borrower's income to extend them a DSCR loan.
+We selected only loans for which neither the debt-to-income ratio nor the personal income figures of the borrower were reported.
+This was the most important filter we implemented, and we did so because lenders don’t rely upon a borrower’s income to extend them a DSCR loan.

-Additionally, we selected only for loans that have 30 to 40 year terms, are marked business-purpose and haven't been purchased by a government-sponsored enterprise, like Fannie Mae or Freddie Mac.
+Additionally, we selected only loans that have 30- to 40-year terms, are marked business-purpose and haven’t been purchased by a government-sponsored enterprise, like Fannie Mae or Freddie Mac.

 <a id="limitations"></a>